Safari Under Glass

 Oh Dear Me

-As I’ve noted before, the New Yorker loved taking swipes at the New York Times, especially when the somewhat puritanical “Old Gray Lady” found it challenging to cover the more salacious side of life.
+As I’ve noted before, The New Yorker loved taking swipes at The New York Times, especially when the somewhat puritanical “Old Gray Lady” found it challenging to cover the more salacious side of life.
 In this case, according to E.B.
 White, it was the subject matter of a 1930 Broadway play Waterloo Bridge

 LES BELLES IMPURES…Actress June Walker (pictured here circa 1920) portrayed chorus girl Myra Deauville in the 1930 Broadway play Waterloo Bridge.
-In the play Myra finds herself out of work and stuck in London during World War I. She resorts to, um, prostitution to support herself.
+In the play Myra finds herself out of work and stuck in London during World War I. She resorts to, um, prostitution, to support herself.
 (IBDB)

 * * *